Roadshow 2026

 Thank you to everyone who joined us for the FAAA Roadshow!
 We look forward to being back on the road in 2026.

-Our full-day event, one of the FAAA’s signature gatherings, offers an excellent chance for professional growth and networking with colleagues.
-Don’t miss out on a full day of specifically curated content as we discover The Growth Evolution—an engaging program designed by advisers, for advisers.
-Enhance your skills, strengthen your team, connect with peers and engage with our Roadshow supporters while earning up to 5 CPD hours – view the program!
+This year’s engaging program has been designed by advisers, for advisers.
+Be inspired, enhance your skills, strengthen your team, connect with peers and engage with our Roadshow supporters while earning up to 4.5 CPD hours* – view the program

 Pricing